 Hydrogen sulfide in inflammation

 Hydrogen sulfide is a toxic gas and an environmental pollutant.
 It is responsible for the “rotten egg” odour of spring waters in the Rotorua district area.
 Hydrogen sulfide is also produced in the body and acts as a biological mediator.
 We are currently looking at the role of hydrogen sulfide in inflammation.
-We have shown, for the first time, a role of endogenously produced H2S as a mediator of inflammation in acute pancreatitis, septic shock, burns, and arthritis (rheumatoid arthritis and gout).
-Studies are on to investigate the mechanism by which H2S acts as a mediator of inflammation.
+We have shown, for the first time, a role of endogenously produced hydrogen sulfide as a mediator of inflammation in acute pancreatitis, septic shock, burns, and arthritis (rheumatoid arthritis and gout).
+Studies are on to investigate the mechanism by which hydrogen sulfide acts as a mediator of inflammation.

 Substance P is a neuropeptide that acts via neurokinin-1 receptors and plays an important role in many of the inflammatory states.
 We have shown a key role of substance P in inflammation in acute pancreatitis, sepsis, and burn injuries.
 The current research aims to investigate the role of substance P in inflammatory disease, and the mechanism by which it acts in inflammation.